nsapkota417/nsapkota417.github.io/_pages/about.md

 About
 ======

 I am a Ph.D.
 Student in the Computer Science and Engineering Department at the University of Notre Dame advised by Dr. Danny Chen.
-My research interests center around solving problems in Medical Image Analysis in less data regimes using different Computer Vision, Deep Learning, and Graph Techniques.
+My research interests center around designing novel methods using different Computer Vision, Deep Learning, and Graph Techniques to solve problems in Medical Image Analysis.
 I received an Undergraduate Degree in Computer Science and Mathematics from the University of Southern Mississippi.

 News
 ------